Tribler/trustchain-superapp/README.md

 DeToks downloads videos, in the form of torrents, of content creators in the background and will display them to the end-user.

 #### Show gif of the video loading in the app

-The user can then double tap the screen in order to upvote the video and send an ``UpvoteToken`` to the content creator.

 #### Show gif of the upvoting with the toast messages
 #### Show gif and explanation of the recommendation with toast messages
 #### Show gif and explanation of the proposal blocks and explanation of the use of trustchain

+#### TODO: Small example on how to initialize the code in the project structure.
+#### TODO: Main methods that we call from our logic.
+For example, call METHOD to initialize the recommender from this PACKAGE.

+The user can then double tap the screen in order to upvote the video and send an ``UpvoteToken`` to the content creator.

 Double spending mitigation: Explain the double spending mitigation in short, by explaining our token design and choices.